 That’s a wrap for our 5 day Tokyo itinerary!
 Have you been to Tokyo with kids?
 What did your kids like doing best?
 Let us know in the comments!

-And if you liked this Tokyo City Guide, then check out some of our other capital city guides here:
+If you liked this Tokyo City Guide, then check out some of our other capital city guides here: